opattison/newbound-light-syntax/README.md

 `$ apm install newbound-light-syntax`

 After it is installed, it can be activated by going to the **Settings (Preferences) > Themes** section and selecting it from the **Syntax Theme** menu.

+### Not using Atom?

+Use the `colors.yml` file with [Base16 Builder](https://github.com/chriskempson/base16-builder) to generate a theme for a different text editor.
+This theme was created by hand, so results may vary from this implementation.

 ---